Can I Touch My External Hemorrhoids?

 2. Sitz Baths

-Soaking in a warm bath (just enough to cover the affected area) for 10–15 minutes a few times a day can help relax the muscles and alleviate pain.
+Soaking in a warm bath (just enough to cover the affected area) a few times a day can help relax the muscles and alleviate pain.

 3. Apply Creams or Ointments